corelight/json-streaming-logs/README.md

 `json_streaming_` so that the http log would have the full name of `json_streaming_http.log`.

-Loading this script also doesn't impact any other existing logs that Bro outputs.
-If you would like to disable other log output from Bro, you can change the `JSONStreaming::disable_default_logs` variable to `T`to disable all of the default logs.
+Loading this script also doesn't impact any other existing logs that Zeek outputs.
+If you would like to disable other log output from Zeek, you can change the `JSONStreaming::disable_default_logs` variable to `T`to disable all of the default logs.
 The only potential issue is that your logs will become completely ephemeral with this change because no logs will be rotated into local storage.